3rd Massachusetts Militia Regiment: 9 months term

 The regiment was again activated for federal service following Lincoln's call in August 1862 for 300,000 troops to serve for nine months.
 The 3rd Massachusetts reported to Camp Joe Hooker in Lakeville, Massachusetts and was mustered in on September 23, 1862.
 The regiment at this time was composed of newly recruited companies and was virtually a different regiment, in terms of its roster, than the original 90 day incarnation.
 During this term, the regiment was commanded by Col. Silas P. Richmond who had trained in the Massachusetts militia for more than ten years and fought with John Brown during the Bleeding Kansas crisis.
 The unit trained at Camp Joe Hooker for roughly a month, moved to Boston on October 22, 1862, and that day boarded two ships bound for Beaufort, South Carolina.
 From there they proceeded by rail to New Bern, North Carolina which served as the base of operations for the Union's Department of North Carolina commanded by Maj.
 Gen. John G. Foster.

 The Union occupied several key positions along the North Carolina coast, however the interior was controlled by Confederate forces which frequently threatened or besieged Union strongholds.
 The 3rd Massachusetts took part in several patrols and expeditions aimed at disrupting Confederate supply lines in the interior and dislodging Confederate forces encroaching on Union positions.
 In November, Company I of the regiment was detached and shipped to Plymouth, North Carolina where they served garrison duty apart from the regiment for five months.
 Confederates attacked the Plymouth on December 10, 1862 and Company I suffered the first battle casualties of the 3rd Massachusetts—two killed, several wounded and 14 prisoners.

-The most significant operation in which the 3rd Massachusetts was engaged was the Goldsboro Expedition in December 1862.
+The most significant operation in which the 3rd Massachusetts was engaged was the Goldsborough Expedition in December 1862.
 Maj.
-Gen. Foster marched virtually all of his available forces from New Bern, numbering approximately 12,000, to disrupt the Confederate supply line to Virginia along the Wilmington and Weldon Railroad by destroying the Goldsboro Bridge (roughly 60 miles from New Bern).
+Gen. Foster marched virtually all of his available forces from New Bern, numbering approximately 12,000, to disrupt the Confederate supply line to Virginia along the Wilmington and Weldon Railroad by destroying the Goldsborough Bridge (roughly 60 miles from New Bern).
 This expedition was executed in coordination with Maj.
 Gen. Ambrose Burnside's assault on Fredericksburg, Virginia.
-During this expedition, the regiment took part in the Battles of Kinston, White Hall and Goldsboro Bridge.
+During this expedition, the regiment took part in the Battles of Kinston, White Hall and Goldsborough Bridge.
 The 3rd Massachusetts was engaged in only minor skirmishing during this expedition.
-On December 17, Foster's force reached Goldsboro and destroyed the railroad bridge.
-The 3rd Massachusetts destroyed approximately three miles of the Wilmington and Weldon Railroad outside of Goldsboro after which they were engaged with the enemy while part of a rear guard action.
+On December 17, Foster's force reached Goldsborough and destroyed the railroad bridge.
+The 3rd Massachusetts destroyed approximately three miles of the Wilmington and Weldon Railroad outside of Goldsborough after which they were engaged with the enemy while part of a rear guard action.
 The regiment reached New Bern on December 21 having suffered casualties of six wounded.